French Culture 101

 You'll probably soon get into performing la bise every time you meet a friend - both male and female.
-This French greeting is generally translate into a kiss on both cheeks, but in some regions it is only one, while elsewhere it goes up to 3, 4 - or even 5 in some places!
+This French greeting generally translates into a kiss on both cheeks, but in some regions it is only one, while elsewhere it goes up to 3, 4 - or even 5 in some places!
 This guide helps you find out which is the bise number most practised in the region you're living in.

 In some situations though, a handshake is more appropriate - in business settings especially.

 If you're ever in doubt, let the French person take the lead and follow suit!

 This is a headache for many - French people included!

 Both pronouns are used to designate the person you are interacting with, but you'll use one of the other depending on the level of intimacy, familiarity and hierarchy involved in the relationship you two entertain.
 While tu involves proximity and familiarity, vous involves distance, politeness and formality.

 - You can tutoie children, teenagers, close friends of any age and colleagues of the same hierarchical rank,

 - Unless instructed otherwise, should vouvoie adults you are meeting for the first time or don't know on a personal level, and any person in a business or formal situation (doctors, teachers, cashiers, your boss...).